jericks/geoc/_sources/commands/raster-display.txt

    * -b --bounds: The bounds

-   * -m --base-map: The base map (can be a OSM tile set like stamen-toner, stamen-toner-lite, stamen-watercolor, mapquest-street, mapquest-satellite, shapefile, or Groovy script that returns Layers)
+   * -m --layer: The map layer

    * -g --background-color: The background color